cloudmation-llc/cdk-cross-account-plugin/README.md

 # Cross Account Plugin for AWS CDK

 The [AWS CDK](https://docs.aws.amazon.com/cdk/index.html) is great.
 However, some complicated authentication schemes are not supported natively, but can be implemented using [plugins](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-cdk/plugin.html).
 For client work, I needed to be able to support multiple profiles, each with a different IAM role to assume, and MFA in one shot.
+Also supported is AWS SSO.

-There other community projects with CDK authentication plugins.
+There are existing community projects for CDK authentication plugins.
 Inexplicably they did not work, and in the course of studying the code for debugging, I ended up creating my own plugin that worked the way I wanted.

 **Prior Art:** [CDK plugins on NPM](https://www.npmjs.com/search?q=cdk%20plugin)